UCLALibrary/research-tips/_tutorials/2021-05-25-overcoming-writers-block.md

 # Featured: yes
 # make it possible to feature this, e.g., on the homepage
 #
-featured:
+featured: yes
 #
 # AUTHORS AND CONTRIBUTORS
 # For members of the WI+RE team who have their own profile on the Creative Team page, enter the name as firstname-lastname (e.g. doug-worsham).
 For community partners who don't have their own profile on the WI+RE site, enter their name as Firstname Lastname (e.g. Gene Block).
 The names will appear in the order you enter them.
 #
 authors:
-    - firstname-lastname
-    - Firstname Lastname
+    - néha-gupta

 contributors:
+    - kian-ravaei
+    - cymfenee-dean-phifer
-    - firstname-lastname
+    - jake-arakawa
-    - Firstname Lastname
+    - chris-lopez
 # References and Attribution
 # include a list of referenced work, if necessary
 references:
-    - name, organization, or citation
+    - Purdue Online Writing Lab
+    - "The Three Tpes of Writer's Block & How to Combat Them." _Youtube_, uploaded by Reedsy, 11 Aug.
+2020, https://www.youtube.com/watch?v=kveXQz5S_0w
+    - “Battle Strategies for Writer’s Block.”
+Backpack | College of Liberal Arts, 5 Nov.
+2019, https://cla.umn.edu/backpack/news-events/blog/battle-strategies-writer-s-block.
+    - Review: Prewriting Prevents Writer’s Block | Introduction to College Writing. https://courses.lumenlearning.com/everettcc-introcollegewriting-10wk/chapter/sample-assignment-my-writing-process-prewriting-and-draft/.
+Accessed 25 May 2021.

 # THUMBNAIL
 # Include a thumbnail as a square PNG with a white or transparent background.
 Our standard dimensions are 250x250 px, but any size square will do.
 Thumbnails for tutorials go in /assets/tutorials/thumbnails/, and for workshops, /assets/workshops/thumbnails/.
 #
-thumbnail: /assets/....png
+thumbnail: /assets/tutorials/thumbnails/Resourceful-Writer.png
 # HANDOUT
 # If there's a handout for this tutorial, put it in /assets/handouts/ and replace the three dots with the filename!
-handout: /assets/handouts/....pdf
+handout: /assets/handouts/Overcoming-Writers-Block-handout.pdf
 #
 # AWARDS
 # If the resource has won an award, reference a file name in includes/awards/ without the .html.
 For example, if it was accepted to PRIMO, you would write "primo".
 If the award isn't in includes/awards, create a new award file!